checksum

 In the decade before checksum, I must have installed and uninstalled dozens, perhaps hundreds of Windows MD5 hashing utilities, and overwhelmingly they leave me muttering "brain-dead POS!" under my breath, or words to that effect, or not under my breath.
 I always knew that data verification should be simple, even easy, but it invariably ended up a chore.

 No more!
-Now I have checksum, and it suffers from none of these problems; as well as adding a few tricks of its own..
+Now I have checksum, and it suffers from none of these problems; as well as adding quite a few tricks of its own..

 What is it for, exactly?

-Peace of mind!
-SHA1 and MD5 hashes are used to verify that a file or group of files has not changed.
-Simple as that.
-This is useful, even crucial, in all kinds of situations where data integrity is important.
 For instance, these days, it's not uncommon to find MD5 hashes (and less rarely now, SHA1 hashes) published alongside downloads, even Windows downloads.
-This hash, when used, ensures that the file you downloaded is exactly the same file the author uploaded, and hasn't been tampered with in any way, trojan added, etc.; even the slightest change in the data produces a wildly different hash.
+This hash, when used, ensures that the file you downloaded is exactly the same file the author uploaded, and hasn't been tampered with in any way, Trojan added, etc.; even the slightest change in the data produces a wildly different hash.

 peace of mind for your optical data media, with hashing